cloudcheflabs/chango-private-docs/docs/install/install-admin.md

 http://[chango-admin-host]:8123/
 ```

-Login as `admin` and the randomly generated password.
+Login as `admin` with the randomly generated password.
+You can change the password of `admin` in Chango Admin UI.

 ## After installing Chango Admin